sait-wbdv/fall-2021/src/courses/cpnt262/day06.md

 - Quick chat about Fat arrow functions
 - No more Node until we start backend on Oct 26

+## Trophy of the Day
+- Tip Calculator with Service Level menu

 ---

 ## 1. Spoiler demo